A: I want to learn to dance tango so I’m taking lessons with some local teachers!

 4. Congruence or similarity: How similar or different are the learner culture and the target culture;

-5. Attitude: Do the two cultures have positive or negative attitudes to each other?
+5. Attitude: Do the two groups have positive or negative attitudes to each other?

-We can see that in the case of language learning the mix of factors will determine ease or difficulty of learning, the level of language competence reached, and the kind of competence acquires.
-The way in which one learns a cultural practice like the Argentine tango will similarly be affected by these sorts of factors.
+According to Schumann, the mix of these factors will determine motivation to learn a language.
+The way in which one learns a cultural practice like the Argentine tango will similarly be affected by these sorts of factors if the process involved is acculturation.

-Schumann says that the acculturation hypothesis accounts for certain types of language acquisition but there are instances of second language acquisition which it cannot account for:
+Schumann says that the acculturation model accounts for certain types of language acquisition but there are instances of second language acquisition which it cannot account for:

 This model accounts for second-language acquisition under conditions of immigration or an extended sojourn in the TL area.
 Thus, it accounts for SLA by American Peace Corps volunteers overseas and immigrants to the United States.
 It will account for the acquisition of French and/or Arabic by sojourners in Tunisia, but will not account for the acquisition of French by Tunisians.
 It will account for the acquisition of Hebrew by immigrants to Israel, but it will not account for the acquisition of English by Israelis in Israel.
 It accounts for the acquisition of Swedish by a German sojourner in Sweden and the acquisition of German by a Swedish sojourner in Germany, but it does not account for the SLA by elite Europeans acquiring English in their respective countries.